AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-directories.md

 **Port:** (Mandatory) The port that the directory server uses.
 Typically 389, or 636 if the Secure Sockets Layer (SSL) protocol is used for sending authentication information over the network.

 **SSL:** (Mandatory) Specifies whether the directory server uses SSL when sending data over the network.
-The default is No. When set to Yes, the corresponding LDAP server certificate must be trusted by the Java™ runtime environment (JRE) of the application server.
+The default is No. When set to Yes, the corresponding LDAP server certificate must be trusted by the Java&trade; runtime environment (JRE) of the application server.

 **Binding** (Mandatory) Specifies how to access the directory.